hemorej/kirby-foundation/README.md

 I've updated the `config.rb` file from Foundation to have it compile right into the Kirby assets, so no additional configuration required :)

 The quickest and easiest way to modify Foundation to your liking is in the `_global.scss` file, where they define the (you got it) global SCSS variables like colors, font-family, the base font size and the media query ranges.
+Don't forget to recompile with sass !

 Foundation is pretty big and odds are you won't be needing everything it offers for your website, you can choose which modules to load by commenting/uncommenting @import statement in `foundation.scss`

+You also want to change the site info that comes with Kirby (your name, description, copyright notice etc).
+To do that simply update the `site.txt` under content.

 Everything is very well documented in detail over at [Foundation](http://foundation.zurb.com/docs/)